oaworks/oareport-docs/docs/data.md

 Each of these keys is found in the `supplements` object.

 {% hint style="info" %}
-While the name suggests these are secondary, they're in fact, critical to OA.Report.
+While the name suggests these are secondary, they’re in fact, critical to OA.Report.
 They were given this name as they "supplement" the open data, and have nothing to do with supplemental information you might find in a research article.
 {% endhint %}

 #### `publisher_license_best`